xia-lab/MetaboAnalystR/README.md

 ## Case Studies

-### MetaboAnalyst 3.0 Workflow: Towards Optimized Workflow for Global Metabolomics
+### MetaboAnalystR 3.0 Workflow: Towards Optimized Workflow for Global Metabolomics

-The case studies have been preformed in our article of this version [here]() (Under review, not available for now).
+The case studies have been preformed in our article of this version [here]() (under review, available soon).
 The example running R code of this article have been provided as a vignette inside the R package.

-### MetaboAnalyst 2.0 Workflow: From Raw Spectra to Biological Insights
+### MetaboAnalystR 2.0 Workflow: From Raw Spectra to Biological Insights

 The R scripts to perform all of the analysis from our previous manuscript "MetaboAnalystR 2.0: From Raw Spectra to Biological Insights" can be found [here](https://github.com/jsychong/MetaboAnalystR/tree/master/MetaboAnalystR_2_Supplementary_Data).

 The detailed tutorial of the outdated version to perform a comprehensive end-to-end metabolomics data workflow from raw data preprocessing to knowledge-based analysis still works.
 The tutorial is available as a PDF is also available inside the R package as a vignette.

-### MetaboAnalyst 1.0
+### MetaboAnalystR 1.0

 To demonstrate the functionality, flexibility, and scalability of the MetaboAnalystR v1.0.0 package, three use-cases using two sets of metabolomics data is available [here](https://github.com/jsychong/MetaboAnalystR/tree/master/Supplementary_Material).
 In this folder you will find detailed discussions and comparisons with the MetaboAnalyst web-platform.